dylan-lomanto/stock-analysis/README.md

     tickers(9) = "SPWR"
     tickers(10) = "TERP"
     tickers(11) = "VSLR"

-'3a) Initialize variables for the starting price and ending price.

     Dim startingPrice As Single
     Dim endingPrice As Single

-'3b) Activate the data worksheet

     Worksheets(yearValue).Activate

-'3C) Find the number of rows to loop over.

     RowCount = Cells(Rows.Count, "A").End(xlUp).Row

-'4) Loop through the tickers

     For i = 0 To 11
         ticker = tickers(i)
         totalVolume = 0

-        '5) Loop through rows in the data

         Worksheets(yearValue).Activate
         For j = 2 To RowCount

-            '5a) Find total volume for current ticker

             If Cells(j, 1).Value = ticker Then